 Scaling Mount Kinabalu

-For active couples who savour a challenge, I’d suggest climbing Mount Kinabalu.
-With a summit exceeding 1,200 metres, it’s Borneo’s highest peak.
+For active couples who savor a challenge, I’d suggest climbing Mount Kinabalu.
+With a summit exceeding 1,200 meters, it’s Borneo’s highest peak.

 The climb takes two days and requires a reasonable level of fitness.
 It takes about six hours to climb up to Laban Rata, which is the overnight rest house.
 Getting up in the predawn, you make your way up to the summit by torchlight.